imrahulr/Toxic-Comment-Classification-Kaggle/index.md

 ## Our solution

-The final solution consists of several machine learning models -
+The final solution consists of ensemble of several machine learning models -

 <ul>
 <li>Attention with Bidirectional LSTM</li>